maxcurzi/tplay/README.md

 ## Why?
 _Your Scientists Were So Preoccupied With Whether Or Not They Could, They Didn’t Stop To Think If They Should_

+Mostly did it for fun while learning Rust.
+I also wanted to see if it was possible to make a video player that could run in the terminal.
+I think it's pretty cool that you can play videos in the terminal now.
+I hope you enjoy it too!